Cows with sensor tags on their ears

 Despite the challenges, our research participants saw a range of opportunities for new agri-tech, such as in sustainable farming, attracting young farmers, land management and biodiversity, and organic farming.

-The Devon Agri-Tech Alliance was created as a legacy of the DATA project and will continue to facilitate a community of research organisations, tech developers, farmers and other agricultural businesses so that those working on the ground can help shape future research and collaborate with developers to ensure that research and agri-tech solutions are practical and relevant.
-It also aims to facilitate collaborations and provide spaces for discussion and knowledge transfer.
+The Devon Agri-Tech Alliance was created as a legacy of the DATA project and will continue to facilitate a community of research organisations, tech developers, farmers and agricultural businesses so that those working on the ground can help shape future research and collaborate with developers to ensure that research and agri-tech solutions are practical and relevant.
+It aims to facilitate collaborations and provide spaces for discussion and knowledge transfer.

 Project team